 Contract documentation was in place for the disposal of hazardous waste.

-Arrangements were in place with the local council for the disposal of non hazardous/domestic waste.
+Arrangements were in place for the disposal of non hazardous/domestic waste.

 Waste produced by the practice was securely stored whilst waiting to be collected.

-The practice has separate decontamination rooms as recommended within with Welsh Health Technical Memorandum (WHTM) 01-05 (Revision 1).
+The practice has separate decontamination rooms as recommended within with Welsh Health Technical Memorandum (WHTM) 01-05 (Revision 1) 1.
 This, together with the use of appropriate control procedures should reduce the risk of cross contamination of instruments.
+In line with recommended best practice.